 Electric eels can produce up to 600 watts of electricity because of their 6000 specialized cells, referred to as electrocytes.
-These electrocytes store power and discharge it when needed7.
+These electrocytes store power and discharge it when needed6.

-A taser is an electronic device that releases an electric shock to incapacitate a living organism.
+A taser is an electrical device that releases an electric shock to incapacitate a living organism.
 An average taser produces up to 50,000 voltages of power.
-It is powerful enough to overwhelm nerve signals and causes involuntary muscle contractions6.
+It is powerful enough to overwhelm nerve signals and cause involuntary muscle contractions.
 It also impairs motor skills.

 Static electricity is an imbalance of electrons on a surface.
-Static electricity builds up inside a storm cloud, and it causes lightning.
+Static electric charges build up inside a storm cloud, and it causes lightning.
 The polarization of positive and negative charges within a storm cloud is the precursor to any lightning strike.
 Storm clouds' tops pick up extra positive charges while bottoms pick negative ones.

 The typical lightning bolt transfers 100 million volts to the ground.